ykerblat/thesis/README.md

 Initial [Mindmap](https://app.mural.co/t/newschool14/m/newschool14/1643690438711/8729f87315827873d1ddd7c7095f14b6f8b6609e?sender=u6b4a2907c260aa3728a02010)

-### *Current "pain points*"
-- Is it better to articulate a forward-looking lens (i.e. "in what direction are we going in?") or put forward a data-driven narrative based on _historical_ records and/or current trends?
-- Which geographical lens to pick?
-Which scale to use to produce this evidence?
-Need to decide how to handle all the various scales of impact (viticulture is both large and small scale..!).
-- Level of geographical coverage of a given dataset - depending on data constraints, need to decide if I limit the spatial analysis to a specific region/set of wine-producing regions (the "Old World" for example)?

 ## Problem statement

 I plan to examine the relationship between wine production patterns and climate change effects (current + expected) at a global level.One of the objectives would be to help the audience better understand which wine varieties (or wine-producing areas) are more likely to be resilient to climate shocks in the future.

 Some questions I'm interested in exploring:
-1. s
-2. 2
-3. 2
+1. Which are the wines that are the most exposed to climate change?
+2. What's the profile of a typical wine that is at risk from global warning?
+(Are there any visible geographical/socio-economic/environment features of these at-risk wines)
+3. Is there a clear correlation between grape type and level of climate risk?
+4. What are the most promising techniques and emerging techniques that exist that can help wine producers adapt to this new reality?

 ## Outline (pending)

 #### Introduction
-- Explain what's specific and interesting to the relationship between wine production & climate change (or global warming)
+- Provide short context for reading and explain what's specific and interesting to the relationship between wine production & climate change/global warming.
-- Provide an overview of the analytical challenges with this topic and explain why I want to start explore this topic at a more macro level
+- Provide an overview of the analytical challenges with this topic and explain why I want to start explore this topic at a more macro level.
-- Provide an overview of the data sources and what the audience can expect to learn in terms of insights
+- Provide an overview of the data sources and what the reader can expect to learn in terms of insights in this project.

-#### Section 1 - Spatial overview #### (
+#### Section 1 - Spatial overview: "which wines/wine-producing regions are the most exposed to climate change?
+Are there any strong characteristics of these wines/wine-producing regions?"

-#### Section 2 - Temporal dimension #### ("How climate change shifts harvest calendar and what are the implications for regions producing wine?")
+#### Section 2 - Temporal dimension: "how climate change shifts harvest calendars and what are the implications for regions that rely on wine productions?"

-#### Section 3 -
+#### Section 3 - Emerging practices: "what are the most promising techniques/innovations that highly-exposed regions piloting/scaling up?

+#### Conclusion
+Summary of research findings/analysis and shed some light on these growing practices (what's are the trends and patterns that we can observe?

 ## Key questions & datasets ideas to probe/explore (pending)